risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 );
 ```

-## Use a CDC tool and the Kafka connector
+## Using a CDC tool and the Kafka connector

 ### Use the Debezium connector for MySQL